Genocs/genocs-webapi-template/src/template/README.md

 The flow of control begins in the controller, moves through the use case, and then winds up executing in the presenter.

-### Register Flow of Control

-1. An request in received by the `CustomersController` and an action `Post` is invoked.
-2. The action creates an `RegisterInput` message and the `Register` use case is executed.
-3. The `Register` use case creates a `Customer` and an `Account`.
-Repositories are called, the `RegisterOutput` message is built and sent to the `RegisterPresenter`.
-4. The `RegisterPresenter` builds the HTTP Response message.
-5. The `CustomersController` asks the presenter the current response.

-### Get Customer Details Flow of Control

-1. An request in received by the `CustomersController` and an action `GetCustomer` is invoked.
-2. The action creates an `GetCustomerDetailsInput` message and the `GetCustomerDetails` use case is executed.
-3. The `GetCustomerDetails` use case asks the repositories about the `Customer` and the `Account`.
-It could call the `NotFound` or the `Default` port of the `GetCustomerDetailsPresenter` depending if it exists or not.
-4. The `GetCustomerDetailsPresenter` builds the HTTP Response message.
-5. The `CustomersController` asks the presenter the current response.

 ## Test-Driven Development (TDD)